As an Amazon Associate I earn from qualifying purchases.

 Before we go any further, here’s a quick note on recommended amounts.
 The recommended amounts of vitamins and minerals change with age and are different for different sexes.
 Pregnant women or women who are breastfeeding may also need a dose of minerals that is higher or lower than average.
 Talk to your doctor before creating a balanced diet that focuses on mineral consumption.

 There are a handful of minerals that are essential to our diet.
 You may have heard these referenced before, but let’s break down exactly what makes these minerals important for different bodily functions.

-The essential minerals and what they do for you
+Essential minerals for the body & what they do for us

 If you’re not getting the right amount of each mineral from your diet, you may want to consider adding dietary supplements to your diet.